Teddy Leifer: Career

-Other productions include George Carlin’s American Dream, a two-part documentary directed by Judd Apatow and Michael Bonfiglio which won the 2022 Emmy for Outstanding Documentary and Once Upon A Time In Londongrad, a political thriller about 14 mysterious UK deaths with alleged Russian links.
+Other productions include George Carlin’s American Dream, a two-part documentary directed by Judd Apatow and Michael Bonfiglio which won the 2022 Emmy for Outstanding Documentary and Once Upon A Time In Londongrad, a political thriller about 14 mysterious UK deaths with alleged Russian links, described by The Guardian as “a blazing fireball that could topple our democracy”.

 Leifer also produced Roman sitcom Plebs, which was the most-watched show in ITV2’s history.
 The series ended after five seasons with a feature-length special released in 2022.

+Most recently, Leifer produced Teenage Wasteland which premiered at the 2025 Sundance Film Festival, The Balloonists which premiered at the 2025 Toronto International Film Festival, and Nuisance Bear which won the Grand Jury Prize at the 2026 Sundance Film Festival.
+This latest win makes Leifer the only person in Sundance history to have won the Grand Jury Prize three times (in either documentary or fiction).